chinamike65/hugo-tuolesi/content/book3/book3en.md

 Section 6 Disciple's Virtue and Requirements 1.
 A disciple's Virtue must meet certain requirements to become a guru.
 To be a disciple, one must also have a disciple's Virtue.
 A disciple without Virtue will also hinder his study.

-The Four Hundred Verses of the Madhyamika say:
+The "Four Hundred Stanzas on the Middle Way" by Aryadeva say:

 The mind is wise and seeking to make progress, this is called the instrument for hearing the Dharma.

 That is to say, disciples who hear the Dharma must possess the three virtues of righteousness, wisdom, and seeking to improve.

-(1) Righteous Heart The first virtue is righteous heart.
+(1) Righteous Heart

+The first virtue is righteous heart.

 Righteousness of mind means to be mentally normal and not to hold wrong views.